 What Happens if You Over Shock Your Spa?

-You over shock your spa by using too many chemicals during one of your shock treatments or over multiple shock treatments.
-If you do this, you’ll do actual physical damage to your spa, not just to your water.
+You over-shock your spa by using too many chemicals during one of your shock treatments or over multiple shock treatments.
+If you do this, you’ll physically damage your spa, not just your water.
 Hot tub chemicals are still chemicals, and if they’re not handled properly, they’ll have the opposite effect you want.

-The experts at Aqua Leisure Pools & Spas can help you figure out what works best for your swim spa or hot tub.
-We can also tell what are the consequences of dumping too many chemicals into your spa water.
+The experts at Aqua Leisure Pools and Spas can help you figure out what works best for your swim spa or hot tub.
+We can also tell what happens if you over-shock a spa.

 #1.
 It Can Clog the Pipes and Filters